Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 The research grants officer is the authorized institutional contact who confirms the host college will take responsibility for the administration of the grant funds, should the application be awarded funding.
 The research grants officer is expected to guide the applicant on using grant funds, as per the terms and conditions of the respective CCI funding opportunity and the Tri-agency Guide on Financial Administration.
 Other terms may be used to refer to the research grants officer, including RGO, authorized representative, research administrator and institutional representative.

-The research grants officer is expected to:
+The research grants officer confirms and certifies that:

 As part of their pre-award responsibilities, the research grants officer is authorized to access, browse, approve and forward the college’s CCI grant application to NSERC.
 This includes returning an application to the applicant should it be deemed incomplete or unsatisfactory, along with the required changes, if applicable.